-The aim of this criteria document is to provide relevant criteria and test methods covering all life cycle phases of the product.
+The aim of this criteria document is to provide relevant criteria and test methods covering all phases of the life cycle of the product.
 Criteria are set so that 30-50% of the products available on the market can pass.
 This criteria document consists of two parts; Part A- the mandated criteria and Part B - clarifications and test methods.